Rohit-Gupta-Web3/SharpCoderVibe/README.md

 ## 🧠 Prompt Improvement Service

-Sharp Coder includes a Next.js API route that connects to Google Gemini for prompt enhancement.
+Sharp Coder includes a Next.js API route that connects to OpenAI's ChatGPT for prompt enhancement.
 The service rewrites user prompts using an eight-step scaffold to clarify intent, surface context, enumerate constraints, and ensure coherent outputs.
 Source code lives in `lib/chatService.ts` with an accompanying route handler at `app/api/improve-prompt/route.ts`.
 Unit tests reside in `tests/` to validate normal usage, error conditions, and request timeouts.

-To use the service you must supply a valid Gemini API key via the `GEMINI_API_KEY` environment variable, an `x-api-key` header, or an `apiKey` property in the request body.
-You can optionally specify `GEMINI_MODEL` (default `gemini-2.5-flash`).
-Requests abort after `GEMINI_TIMEOUT_MS` milliseconds (default `60000`) to protect the server from hanging.
+To use the service you must supply a valid OpenAI API key via the `OPENAI_API_KEY` environment variable, an `x-api-key` header, or an `apiKey` property in the request body.
+You can optionally specify `OPENAI_MODEL` (default `gpt-5-nano`).
+Requests abort after `OPENAI_TIMEOUT_MS` milliseconds (default `60000`) to protect the server from hanging.
 The route responds with clear errors for common issues:

 - `400` for malformed JSON payloads
 - `400` when `prompt` is missing or not a string
-- `500` if the Gemini API key is missing
+- `500` if the OpenAI API key is missing
-- `500` with upstream Gemini status codes and messages when the external API fails
+- `500` with upstream OpenAI status codes and messages when the external API fails

 ## 📋 Prerequisites